Kairos-T/noted/_posts/2024-05-22-Security-Policy-And-NAT-Policy.md

 ### Custom vs Predefined Rules

 Custom Rules
-: User-defined rules by admiistrators to meet specific requirements of organisation
+: User-defined rules by administrators to meet specific requirements of organisation
 - (+) Greater flexibility and granular control over firewall's behaviour
 - By default, all traffic is logged